 Some children will receive additional phonics support if we feel that this will be of benefit.

-Pupils are grouped for Guided Reading with other pupils who are at a similar stage in their reading development.
-Each group reads with the teacher at least once a week.
 Additional one-to-one reading support is delivered by teaching assistants and parent volunteers where appropriate.
 Children are also read to on a frequent basis to familiarise them with story language and ideas for their own writing.

 Click here for our recommended reading list.